How We Can Help You

 Our support services include:

-Social services—Our social workers collaborate with our health team to offer emotional support and connect you to resources.
+Social Work — Our social workers collaborate with our health team to offer emotional support and connect you to resources.

 The Patient and Family Advisory Council advises Lahey Hospital & Medical Center on the relationship between patients, patients’ families, and Lahey staff.
 Council members work together to promote and advise on processes and programs that address the needs of patients and families.
 Patients and family members have a principal role in determining projects.